Lady Deathstrike: Early life in Japan

-Yuriko Oyama (大山 ゆりこ Oyama Yuriko) was born in Osaka, Japan.
-Her father was Lord Dark Wind (Kenji Oyama), a Japanese crime lord and criminal scientist who created the process by which adamantium can be bonded to bone.
-Kenji was a former Japanese kamikaze pilot during World War II.
-His face was horribly scarred in a failed suicide attack on an American battleship.
-Feeling ashamed by his failure decades earlier, he scarred the faces of Yuriko and her two brothers in a ritual design.
-Her two brothers later died while in their father's service.
+Yuriko Oyama was born in Osaka, Japan.
+Her father was Lord Dark Wind (Kenji Oyama), a Japanese crime lord and criminal scientist who created the process which bonds adamantium to bone.
+A former Japanese kamikaze pilot during World War II, Kenji's face bears horrible scars from a failed suicide attack on an American battleship.
+Still ashamed by his failure decades later, he scarred the faces of Yuriko, her brother Kazuo, and an unnamed brother in a ritual design.
+Both brothers later died while in their father's service.

-Yuriko teamed up with Daredevil to free her lover, Kira, from her father's servitude, and to take vengeance on her father for her scarring and the death of her two brothers.
+Yuriko teamed up with Daredevil to free her lover Kira from her father's servitude and to take vengeance on her father for her scarring and the death of her brothers.
 She guided Daredevil to Lord Dark Wind's private island in search of Bullseye.
 When Yuriko killed Lord Dark Wind, the devoted Kira chose suicide to honor his master.